WAUIO/mattermost-webapp/CONTRIBUTING.md

 Review process is complete and the pull request is merged.

  - Dev assigns `3: Ready to Merge` label.
- - If Mattermost is not in release mode (between [major feature cut and release candidate cut](https://docs.mattermost.com/process/release-process.html)), the PR is merged into `master`.
+ - If WAU Chat is not in release mode (between [major feature cut and release candidate cut](https://docs.mattermost.com/process/release-process.html)), the PR is merged into `master`.
  - If the PR is a major change, merge is postponed until the next release cycle.
    - Dev calls out on the issue that it is a major change and it will be merged after branching.
    - Once the current release is branched the PR can be merged into `master`.